We’re here to help

 Electronics control moving parts within the tensile testing machine.
 A microprocessor in the closed-loop servo controller allows the crosshead speed and, consequently, the load rate to be regulated.

-The software, accessed through a computer, allows the controller to configure, run and view the results from the test.
+The test software, accessed through a computer, allows the controller to configure, run and view the results from the test.
+The testing process can be viewed on a real time dynamic display assisting the operator in maintaining uniformity and standard compliant test configurations.

 A tensile testing machine will either be a single or dual-frame, with the force capacity being the deciding factor.
 High-capacity frames can withstand greater force and are of a twin column design.